DevExpress/XAF-Blazor-Kubernetes-example/README.md

 docker run --network="host" -e CONNECTION_STRING=MSSQLConnectionString your_docker_hub_id/xaf-container-example:latest .
 ```

+### 4. Store the image in a Docket Hub

-4. We need to store the image in Docker Hub.
+We need to store the image in Docker Hub.
 Log in with your docker credentials and push the image to your Docker Hub:

 ```
 docker login